andrewbutterfield/RTEMS-SMP-Formal/formal/promela/ISSUES.md

 Maybe the issue is that when timeout occurs we first check to see if a message has (JUST!) arrived, in which case we are satisfied, otherwise we complain.

-### TO DO

-* redo the sema_set_priority model - it is failing with error returns
-* move the following declarations to `tx-model-0`:
-  -  return values  DONE
-  -  task states    DONE
-* move the following Promela model components to common/*.pml
-  -  Task struct and tasks declaration  DONE
-  -  waitUntilReady DONE
-  -  preemptIfRequired is different in 3 models, not used in msg-mgr
-  -  stopclock   DONE
-  -  scenario   -- used by System  DONE
-  -  System  DONE
-  -  Clock   DONE

-NOTE: `GetPending` is only used here in the events manager.
-There is a `GetPendingEvents` in SH's `tr-event-send-receive.c`.

 ### Current command behaviour: